2017 General Assembly Information

 Reform the children’s mental health system in Virginia by building capacity and improving access to community-based services throughout the Commonwealth

 As policymakers consider improvements to Virginia’s mental health system, Voices will advocate that strengthening the system for children is a critical part of overall system reform.
 Voices will continue to advocate that Virginia develop a community-based system of care that allows children of all ages to receive treatment and services in the least restrictive settings and near their families whenever possible, regardless of where they live in the state or the type of insurance they have.

 Early Childhood Care & Education

-Voices convenes the Early Childhood Policy Action Network, a coalition of stakeholders representing a comprehensive approach to investments in early care and education.
-Each year these stakeholders develop a Unified Policy Agenda of priorities for early care and education.
+Voices convenes the Early Childhood Policy Action Network, a coalition of stakeholders representing a comprehensive approach to investments in early care and education and shared priorities.

 Research shows that chronic, severe stressors in childhood can cause biological responses that are toxic and traumatic to the developing brain and can have long-term consequences for health and wellness.
 But science also tells us that responsive relationships and strong communities can buffer the effects of adverse childhood experiences (ACEs), allowing children to develop to their potential and contribute to their communities.
 Voices will work with partners engaged in regional Trauma Informed Community Networks (TICNs) to raise awareness of the need to implement trauma-informed best practices in all systems.
 With our partners, we will introduce resolutions to recognize the interagency, public-private models that have emerged at the local and regional levels and to encourage statewide adoption of best practices for children and families experiencing toxic stress and trauma.

 Bring more social workers, counselors, school psychologists and nurses into schools to better prepare children for educational success.
 As the rate of children in economic hardship increases, school personnel recognize that they need additional supports to meet the needs of their students to achieve academic success.